ubidots/ubidots-python/README.rst

     api = ApiClient(token='f9iP6BpxpviO06EbebukACqEZcQMtM')

-Now you have an instance of ApiClient ("api") which can be used to connect to the API service.

-If you're using an independent container, you'll have to chane the API BASE URL:
+If you're using an independent container, you'll have to chagne the API BASE URL:

 .. code-block:: python